Standard Business Sponsorship Requirements | Sponsorship Duration | Obligations

-If your business is having difficulty recruiting skilled staff from within the Australian labour market, you may wish to consider sponsoring qualified and experienced employees from overseas.
+Employers throughout Australia are struggling in recruiting skilled staff from within the Australian labour market and are now seeking to sponsor qualified and experienced employees from overseas.

-Once a Sponsorship has been approved, the company is able to nominate positions to be filled by overseas employees and the overseas employees are able to apply for a Visa.
+Once a Sponsorship has been approved, the company is able to nominate positions to be filled by overseas skilled employees and the employees are able to apply for a Visa.
+Australia offers several visa options for employers to sponsor overseas skilled workers, each suited to different business needs and durations of employment.
+Employers can choose from temporary and permanent sponsorship pathways, with varying requirements and obligations.

 There are several visa options that allow businesses to sponsor overseas residents or to sponsor temporary overseas residents who might already be in Australia working, studying or visiting.